temach/reports/OT-Lab-6-sim-gsm.md

 source: https://en.wikipedia.org/wiki/SIM_card#Authentication_key_.28Ki.29

-### Testing the "Narrow Pipe Attack" on my SIM
+### Using the SIM Reader

-Wen through the trouble to Install Windows 7 to get the software to run.
-Windows 10 did not work.
-These applications were written in the Windows XP era.
+Initial plan was to run windows in virtual box and forward the usb peripheral.
+The applications to interact with the sim reader seemed to only support windows.

 For reference this is how to insert the sim into reader (photo from the internet):